-Management Plans (ESMPs1) and or ESMP Checklists with/without Cultural Heritage Management Plans (CHMPs2), or Control List of Materials.
+Management Plans (ESMPs1) and or ESMP Checklists with/without Cultural Heritage Management Plans (CHMPs2), or Control List of Materials and Stakeholder engagement Plans (SEPs).

-ESMF includes, but is not limited to: relevant information on the areas/geographical scope where the sub-projects are expected to be implemented; any potential environmental or social vulnerability of such areas; information on potential impacts and mitigation measures commensurate to the scale of the impacts.
-Also, ESMF gives an overview of the relevant environmental and social national legislation related to the project and the WB ESS, presents the assessment of the institutional capacity required to ensure proper environmental and social management and describes mandatory principles, objectives and approach to be followed while designing environmental mitigation measures for planned project activities.
+The ESMF includes but is not limited to relevant information on the areas/geographical scope where the sub-projects are expected to be implemented; any potential environmental or social vulnerability of such areas; information on potential impacts and mitigation measures commensurate to the scale of the impacts.
+Also, the ESMF gives an overview of the relevant environmental and social national legislation related to the project and the WB ESS, presents the assessment of the institutional capacity required to ensure proper environmental and social management and describes mandatory principles, objectives, and approaches to be followed while designing environmental mitigation measures for planned project activities.

-Implementation of ESMF is mandatory through Environmental and Social Commitment Plan (ESCP) a part of Project Legal Agreement that defines material measures to be taken in the implementation towards meeting ESF.
-ESMF stipulates procedures and formats that will be used also in the identification, management and monitoring of occupational health and safety (OHS), management of labor as well as community health and safety issues associated with the Project interventions.
+The implementation of the ESMF is mandatory through the Environmental and Social Commitment Plan (ESCP), a part of Project Legal Agreement that defines material measures to be taken in the implementation towards meeting ESF.
+The ESMF stipulates procedures and formats that will be used also in the identification, management and monitoring of occupational health and safety (OHS), management of labor as well as community health and safety issues associated with the Project interventions.
 The ESMF also details the Grievance Redress Mechanisms (GRM) under the Project.